zhao-zilong/streaming_stereo/README.md

 # streaming_stereo

+## Condition of this program
+All my code is running perfectly in OS X El Capitan, the program of obtaining the rotation information of Oculus Rift tested only in Xcode, the type of Arduino is Arduino Uno, all files html have to run under server appache.

 ###websocket-server.js

 A webserver realised by websocket, it's used to exchange the configurations of two ends, then the two ends use P2P, for using this server, please go to folder cs, there is a module which is indispensable pour websocket-server.js